Francisco Bouligny Lecture

 Because the endowment for the annual lecture series does not cover all the costs associated with this event, your financial support is greatly appreciated.
 Should you like more information about helping to continue this important lecture series, please call The Collection’s development office at (504) 598-7109.
 All inquiries are held in strictest confidence and without obligation.
 Thank you for your support.

 Francisco Domingo Joseph Bouligny, the son of Juan Bouligny and María Paret, was born in Alicante, Spain, in 1736.
-He entered military service at the age of twenty-two and served in Havana from 1763 to 1769, when he joined Alejandro O’Reilly’s Louisiana expedition.
-Charged with investigating and reporting the reaction of New Orleans residents to Spanish rule, Bouligny served as the translator at the trial of individuals who had participated in the initial uprising against Ulloa’s government.
+He entered military service at the age of 22 and served in Havana from 1763 to 1769, when he joined Alejandro O’Reilly’s Louisiana expedition.
+Charged with investigating and reporting the reaction of New Orleans residents against Spanish rule, Bouligny served as the translator at the trial of individuals who had participated in the initial uprising against Gov. Antonio de Ulloa’s government.

-From 1779 to 1781, Bouligny participated in the numerous military campaigns of Governor Bernardo de Gálvez.
+From 1779 to 1781, Bouligny participated in the numerous military campaigns of Gov. Bernardo de Gálvez.
 In 1791, he was appointed full colonel in charge of the Louisiana Infantry Regiment.
-Upon the death of Governor Manuel Gayoso de Lemos y Amorin in 1799, Bouligny became acting governor for military affairs.
+Upon the death of Gov. Manuel Gayoso in 1799, Bouligny became acting governor for military affairs.

 Francisco Bouligny died on November 25, 1800, in New Orleans.
-His career chronicles the entire Spanish Louisiana colonial period.
+His career spanned nearly all of the Spanish Louisiana colonial period.